 C12.09.
 The Congregation Council shall submit a comprehensive report to this congregation at the annual meeting.

 C12.10.
-The Congregation Council shall oversee the educational work of the congregation, including the Sunday school, Day School, and such other agencies as the congregation may have or establish for the purpose of Christian education.
+The Congregation Council shall oversee the educational work of the congregation, including the Sunday school and such other agencies as the congregation may have or establish for the purpose of Christian education.

 C12.11.
 The Congregation Council shall normally meet once a month.
 Special meetings may be called by the pastor or the president, and shall be called at the request of at least one-half of its members.
 Notice of each special meeting shall be given to all who are entitled to be present.

 C12.12.
-A quorum for the transaction of business shall consist of a majority of the members of the Congregation Council.
+A quorum for the transaction of business shall consist of a majority of the members of the Congregation Council, including the lead pastor or interim pastor, except when the lead pastor or interim pastor requests or consents to be absent.

+C12.13.
+The Congregation Council and its committees may hold meetings by remote communication, including electronically and by telephone conference, and, to the extent permitted by state law, notice of all meetings may be provided electronically.

+CONTINUING RESOLUTIONS

+C12.13.A21.
+The Congregation Council may make motions and vote on motions by electronic mail (or other suitable technology) in order to expedite church business.
+In no case should topics requiring confidentiality be discussed using unsecure electronic methods.
+The following rules shall guide committees when conducting business in this manner:

+a.
+All committee members shall be notified and given at least 48 hours to respond to any motion distributed electronically.

+b.
+The presiding officer shall ensure adequate discussion takes place to resolve outstanding questions about the motion.

+c.
+If necessary to establish a quorum of voters, non-responding members shall be contacted by other means.
+Otherwise, non-responders will be considered as abstaining from the vote.

+d.
+If significant discussion takes place, the motion shall be re-stated before a final vote.

+e.
+The motion and vote shall be entered into the committee’s minutes and confirmed by approval of said minutes at the next meeting.

 CHAPTER 13.
 CONGREGATIONAL COMMITTEES